-In an effort to address the digital divide between developed and developing countries, the concept of "Digital4Development"(D4D) aims to utilize information and communication technologies (ICT) as an enabler for sustainable development.
+In an effort to address the digital divide between developed and developing countries, the "digital for development" (D4D) concept aims to utilize information and communication technologies (ICT) as enablers for sustainable development.
 It also seeks to promote access to affordable and secure broadband connectivity, digital literacy and digital entrepreneurship.

-The debate will address the following questions:
+The draft resolution tries to answer the following questions:

-- Where are we today with the adoption of circular economy approaches? - In terms of scaling up, what constitutes an enabling regulatory and legal environment and what are the barriers to it?
+- Where are we today with the adoption of circular-economy policies? - In terms of scaling up, what constitutes an enabling regulatory and legal environment and what are the barriers to it?
 How can parliaments help create that enabling environment and overcome those barriers? - How can digitalization accelerate the circular economy's potential?
-What are the challenges and potential solutions and what role can parliaments play in addressing them? - What is the potential of the D4D concept in enabling a shift away from linear to circular economic models? - What can parliaments do to ensure that people's needs, with regards to technological capacity development and access to digital information services, as well as people's rights regarding data ownership and privacy, are addressed as part of digitalization? - How can the business sector be incentivized to use, and invest in, digitalization and the circular economy?
-How can a successful shift from product-oriented business towards service models be achieved?
+What are the challenges and potential solutions and what role can parliaments play in addressing them? - What is the potential of the D4D concept in enabling a shift from linear to circular economic models? - What can parliaments do to ensure that people's needs, with regards to technological capacity development and access to digital information services, as well as people's rights regarding data ownership and privacy, are addressed as part of digitalization? - How can a successful shift from product-oriented business towards service models be achieved? - How can all relevant stakeholders be incentivized to use and invest in digitalization and the circular economy?
+What kind of digital platforms have to be created in order to enable the transition to the circular economy?